 Catharsis in Citizen Kane

-We may not be rooting for Charles Kane in Orson Welles’s masterpiece, but by the end of the film, his demise is certainly cathartic.
-He has worked all his life to amass wealth and power, but in the end, he passes away plagued with loneliness and a longing for loved ones and simpler times.
+We may not be rooting for Charles Kane in Orson Welles’s masterpiece, Citizen Kane.
+But by the end of the film, his demise is certainly cathartic.
+He has worked all his life to amass wealth and power, but in the end, he passes away, plagued with loneliness and a longing for loved ones and simpler times.

-Kane is a great example of a catharsis being created even with an unlikeable character.
+Kane is a great example of a catharsis being created even with an unlikable character.

 Various art forms can create catharsis.
 Music, novels, and plays can be incredibly emotional.
-But there are specific qualities to the medium of film that allows it to effectively elicit an emotional response in an audience.
+However, there are specific qualities to the medium of film that allow it to effectively elicit an emotional response in an audience.

 The first quality is the film’s ability to condense time.
-Through editing, film can allow weeks, months, even years to unfold before us over a matter of seconds.
-When done effectively, films can connect audiences to characters within a short span of time.
+Through editing, a film can allow weeks, months, or even years to unfold before us over a matter of seconds.
+When done effectively, films can connect audiences to characters within a short period.

-When an audience connects to a character, everything that character experiences becomes much more emotional.
-The best technique to do this is the montage.
-Montage condenses time and events to create a narrative sequence.
+When an audience connects to a character, everything that the character experiences becomes much more emotional.
+The best technique to do this is a montage.
+This technique condenses time and events to create a narrative sequence.
 This montage from Pixar’s Up, connects us to these characters, only to have tragedy befall them.

 Up • Catharsis Example

 What is so incredible about this montage is how it elicits so much emotion in the first ten minutes of the film.
-The reason being the emotions of love and grief are a part of the human experience.
+The reason is that the emotions of love and grief are a part of the human experience.
 Humans have an innate connection to both of these emotions.
-The filmmakers use both to build our emotions up and release them at an incredibly cathartic moment.
+The directors use both to build our emotions up and release them at an incredibly cathartic moment.

 Good Will Hunting 'It's Not Your Fault Scene' • Read Full Scene